scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_pysph/prabhu_ramachandran_pysph.rst

 variety of schemes.
 Any general purpose abstraction of the SPH method must hence provide functionality to:

-1. Easily discretize properties into particles.
+1. Easily represent the discretized properties of particles.
 This is easily done with ``numpy`` arrays representing the property values in Python.
 2. Given a particle, identify the neighbors that influence the particle.
 This is typically called Nearest Neighbor Particle Search (NNPS) in the literature.